 The management of asthma depends in part on the ability of patients to monitor their condition on a regular basis.
 Self-monitoring can be performed by subjectively evaluating the frequency and severity of symptoms (figure 1).
 Patients can gain further information by monitoring peak expiratory flow rates (PEFRs), which provide an objective measurement of airflow obstruction, and can be performed accurately by most adults and children older than five years of age.

 Peak expiratory flow rate monitoring in patients with asthma will be reviewed here.
 Other aspects of asthma management are presented separately.
-(See "An overview of asthma management" and "Overview of pulmonary function testing in children" and "Use of pulmonary function testing in the diagnosis of asthma" and "Patient information: Asthma treatment in adolescents and adults (Beyond the Basics)".)
+(See "An overview of asthma management" and "Overview of pulmonary function testing in children" and "Pulmonary function testing in asthma" and "Patient education: Asthma treatment in adolescents and adults (Beyond the Basics)".)

 ROLE OF PEFR MONITORING